eam-experiments/EMNIST/README.md

 * TensorFlow 2.4.1
 * extra-keras-datasets 1.2.0 <- from where the EMNIST dataset was imported

-The experiments were run using the Anaconda 4 distribution.
+The experiments were run using the Anaconda 3 distribution.
 This [link](https://www.osetc.com/en/how-to-install-anaconda-on-ubuntu-16-04-17-04-18-04.html) may be a good resource to install Anaconda, and these other two links ([link1](https://github.com/machinecurve/extra_keras_datasets#installation-procedure) and [link2](https://stackoverflow.com/a/43729857)) show how to install the ``extra-keras-datasets`` library in your system.
 You may clone the ``conda`` environment in the file [entropic_associative_mem_env.yml](https://github.com/eam-experiments/EMNIST/blob/main/entropic_associative_mem_env.yml), used to run the experiments, with the instruction ``$ conda env create -f entropic_associative_mem_env.yml``.
 The environment is activated with ``$ conda activate eam``.

 ### Use

 All commands presented below are run in **this repository's source directory**.
 The output of the experiments is in several files and folders rooted in the ``runs/`` subdirectory, that is created as the experiments are executed.
 Moreover, within the ``runs/images/`` subdirectory a folder is created for experiment 3 and for the diferent conditions of experiment 4.
 Inside such folder, other ten are found corresponding to the 10 stages of the cross-validation procedure, each containing eight folders with the diferent levels of entropy holding the constructed images.

-1. With the next instruction the neural network is trained, separating NN and AM training data (Separate Data NN):
+1. With the next instruction the neural network -i.e., the autoencoder and classifier- is trained:

     ```shell
     python3 main_test_associative.py -n